theandrew168/dripfile/README.md

 make -j2 frontend
 ```

-The CSS can be manually rebuilt via:
+If needed, the CSS can always be manually rebuilt via:
 ```
 make css
 ```